dell/redfish-ansible-module/README.md

 ```
 [myhosts]
-# host name       iDRAC IP/NAME          host alias
+# hostname     iDRAC IP/NAME
-host1.domain.com  idracip=192.168.0.101  host=webserver1
+webserver1     idracip=192.168.0.101
-host2.domain.com  idracip=192.168.0.102  host=webserver2
+webserver2     idracip=192.168.0.102
-host3.domain.com  idracip=192.168.0.103  host=dbserver1
+dbserver1      idracip=192.168.0.103
 ...
 ```

-The *host alias* entry can be a server's hostname, alias, etc. It doesn't have to be resolvable, it is just a name used to identify each server and shoule be unique.
-The host alias will be used in the filenames where the results for each server are placed (read more below).

-The iDRAC IP is critical as this is the IP that we connect to (we are not connecting to the host OS via ssh, but rather to the iDRAC via https), so be sure this information is correct.
+The iDRAC IP is necessary as this is how we communicate with the host.
+We are not connecting to the host OS via ssh, but to the iDRAC via https, so be sure this information is correct.
 Please note that *idracip* can also be a DNS-resolvable name.

 The playbook names are self-explanatory, and they are the best source to learn how to use them.
 Every Redfish API supported by the Ansible module is included in the playbooks.
 If it's not in a playbook, a Redfish API has not been coded into the module yet.